 10. Dominica, Lesser Antilles

-Dominica is on a mission to become “the world’s first climate-resilient nation,” making it one of the most sustainable travel destinations in the Caribbean.
+Dominica is on a mission to become “the world’s first climate-resilient nation,” making it one of the top sustainable travel destinations in the Caribbean.
 In the wake of Hurricane Maria, the island has implemented sustainable initiatives, including the newly launched Waitukubuli Sea Trail, the Caribbean’s first dedicated sea kayaking route.
 This scenic 60 km trail invites travelers to explore its breathtaking coastline and local communities.
+As visitors paddle along the trail, they can enjoy local cuisine and engage in cultural experiences, enriching their understanding of Dominica’s heritage.